Submitted by admin on Thu, 03/29/2018 - 05:28

 Web Testing Checklist

 Now it’s time to get down to testing!
-The checklist items below are grouped into Functionality, Usability, Basic Security and Design Testing for your website.
+Group the checklist items below into Functionality, Usability, Basic Security, and Design Testing for your website.
 We advise testing all of these items at once for each screen on your webpage/web feature inventory list.

 Functionality Testing